GrahamJerome/dogbomb/README.md

 I've never written React tests before, and there is a test that checks to see that the dog image updates with a valid url that's different than the original.
 When the test is run with `.only` it works fine, but in the full suite doesn't.
 This is probably some small Jest `async` issue with `setStates` callback not having been called yet.

+Normally I'd never check in keys for my API into a github repo.
+This is just so it's easier to run locally without setting env vars.

 Enjoy!